Constraining the Fluctuating Gunn-Peterson Approximation Using Lyman-$\alpha$ Forest Tomography at $z=2$: Lyman transmission-dark matter density distributions Lyman alpha transmission-dark matter density distributions

 where the parameter $x = (v_0-v)/b$, $\lambda_{\mathrm{Ly\alpha}}$ = 1215.67 \text{\AA} the Ly$\alpha$ rest wavelength, and $A_{10}$ is the Einstein A coefficient \citep{voigt}.
 Before performing the integral, we first smooth both the DM velocity field and the DM density field to a comoving scale of 228 kpc in order to mimic the baryonic pressure smoothing in the IGM, as was explored in \citet{sorini2016} (but see also \citealt{kulkarni:2015}).\\

-We note that the DM velocities were not saved in the output of the Nyx run we are using and hence we use the baryon velocities there, but treat it the same way as if it were the DM velocities.
-This results in a slight oversmoothing of the velocity field.
+We note that the DM velocities were not saved in the output of the Nyx run we are using and hence we use the baryon velocities directly for Nyx instead.
 As was noted in \citet{sorini2016}, the optimal smoothing scale would be different for every simulation and hence it is better to use the baryon density and velocities in the FGPA equation instead.
-However, observationally the DM density is more easily accessible and therefore we opted to apply the constant smoothing to those fields.
+However, observationally the DM density is more easily accessible.
+We therefore opted to apply the constant smoothing to the DM density for EAGLE, Illustris and IllustrisTNG and used the baryon velocities without smoothing for Nyx.
 In Figure \ref{fig:singskew_all} we present a comparison between examples of hydrodynamical and FGPA skewers for every simulation.
-It shows that FGPA overall captures roughly the same features as the hydrodynamical skewers at the same positions, but the details of the lines, such as the depth of the absorption and the width of the lines differ.
-As with the hydrodynamical skewers, a 3D \lya{} transmission map was constructed for FGPA by placing the skewers back to their location in the 3D volume along the z-axis.
+It shows that the FGPA overall captures roughly the same features as the hydrodynamical skewers at the same positions, but the details of the lines, such as the depth of the absorption and the width of the lines differ.
+As with the hydrodynamical skewers, a 3D \lya{} transmission map was constructed for the FGPA by placing the skewers back to their location in the 3D volume along the z-axis.